 Research is focused in the key areas of restoration ecology, seed science, conservation genetics, conservation biotechnology, orchid conservation, and systematics, with a focus on extension to practitioners and land managers.

 The Authority has a long history of successful post-graduate student supervision in collaboration with Western Australian universities and contributes to undergraduate teaching, predominantly in conservation biology and restoration ecology.

-The Science team undertakes research in native plant biology, underpinning conservation and ecological restoration of Western Australia's unique biodiversity.
+We undertake research in native plant biology, underpinning conservation and ecological restoration of Western Australia's unique biodiversity.

-Botanic Gardens and Parks Authority plays an important role in training the next generation of conservation and restoration research scientists.
+Kings Park Science plays an important role in training the next generation of conservation and restoration research scientists.